Kruhlmann/classicdb_bot/README.md

 To invite the bot press [this link](https://discordapp.com/oauth2/authorize?client_id=545640068056875048&scope=bot&permissions=0) as the server owner.
 Invite the bot to the server of your choice and, if necessary, promote it to allow for posting in your desired channel(s).

 ### Local setup
-If you want to run your own instance of the bot the following packages are required:
+If you want to run your own instance of the bot the following packages are required (only tested on Ubuntu 18.04 & 19.04):
 * gcc
 * autoconf
 * libtool